Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Stanford Stats and Trends

+- So far this season Stanford has two wins against the spread.

-- The Cardinal have been underdogs by 7 points or more once this year and covered the spread.
+- The Cardinal covered the spread in their only game when underdogs by 8 points or more.

 - Stanford's games this season have gone over the point total two times in four opportunities (50%).

-- Stanford is 2-1 against the spread and 2-1 overall when the team puts up more than 19.5 points.
+- Stanford is 2-1 against the spread and 2-1 overall in games when it records more than 19.5 points.

-- The Cardinal have turned the ball over two times, 11 fewer times than the Ducks have forced turnovers (13).
+- The Cardinal have two giveaways this season, while the Ducks have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.